 However, for businesses in Manitoba, the federal and provincial property tax burden is bad and growing.
 Federal payroll taxes are increasing, led by seven straight years of CPP premium increases.
 Provincially, the Health and Post Secondary Education Tax Levy (the Manitoba Payroll Tax) is high and increasing each year.

-According to a forthcoming national report from CFIB, Manitoba’s businesses have the fourth highest payroll tax burden in the country, ranking just behind British Columbia and Ontario.
+According to a national report from CFIB, Manitoba’s businesses have the fourth highest payroll tax burden in the country, ranking just behind British Columbia and Ontario.

 The Manitoba Payroll Tax’s exemption levels are not indexed to inflation and have not risen since 2008.
 For example, the lower exemption threshold is $1.25 million, but would have been $1.47 million in 2019 had it been indexed to inflation over the period.
 At a lower exemption threshold of $1.5 million, Manitoba would rank below the national average in terms of its overall payroll tax burden.

-CFIB is challenging Manitoba parties to:
+CFIB challenged Manitoba parties to:

 - Raise Manitoba’s Health and Post Secondary Education Tax Levy exemption to $2,500,000 and index the exemption to inflation; and